MatthiasWM/IotaSlicer/README.md

 # Iota Model Slicer for 3D Color Printing #

-## Status: compiling, running, not useful
+## Status: compiling, running, minimally useful

 ### Overview ###

 Iota is a voxel based slicer for colored, textured, and multimaterial 3d prints.

-Currently, Iota generates slices in 2d pixel formats for printing with ink in powder, for UV jetting, or screnn based SLA.
+Currently, Iota generates slices in 2d pixel formats for printing with ink in powder, for UV jetting, or screen based SLA.

 Vector based output is currently developed to support multicolor and multimaterial FDM/FFF printing.

 ### Why Voxels ###